National-Digital-Twin/ospo-resources/README.md

 # README

 **Repository:** `ospo-resources`
-**Description:** `This repository contains technical resources created by the NDTP Open Source Project Office (OSPO) for programme contributors.`
+**Description:** `This repository contains technical resources created by the NDTP Open Source Program Office (OSPO) for contributors.`
 **SPDX-License-Identifier:** `Apache-2.0 AND OGL-UK-3.0 `

 ## Overview